Locavore Index 2017

 - Direct-to-the-public food sales revenue at farms, including sales via farmstands, farmers markets, CSAs and online sales, calculated on a per-capita basis for each state.

 - CSAs (consumer-supported agriculture), which are cooperative agreements between farmers and consumers; consumers buy shares in a farm’s output, and have some say in what is grown.
 When crops come in, they are divided among shareholders according to the volume of their shares, and the rest may be sold at market.
 CSA farmers get revenue in advance to cover costs of tilling, soil preparation and seed.
-Shareholders get fresh produce grown locally and contribute to sustainable farming practices
+Shareholders get fresh produce grown locally and contribute to sustainable farming practices.
+CSAs are included in the Index on a per-capita basis for each state.

-- Know your Farmer, Know your Food grants are given by the USDA to help communities scale up local and regional food systems and strengthen their economies.
+- Know your Farmer, Know your Food grants and Specialty Food Block Grants are given by the USDA to help communities scale up local and regional food systems and strengthen their economies.
 They include funding for food hubs, farmers markets, individual farmers, farm cooperatives, schools and other entities.
+The Index ranks states on a per-capita basis for the total amount of grants received by each state over the period 2009-2016.

-Sources for the data used in the Index includes two regularly updated U.S. Department of Agriculture databases for farmers markets and food hubs; the 2015 USDA Farm-to-School Census; the USDA’s 2012 Census of Agriculture; the U.S. Census bureau (July 2015 estimates of population); the California-based local food resource directory LocalHarvest, a frequently-updated database of CSAs; and the USDA’s database of Know Your Farmer, Know your Food grants covering 2009-2014.
+Sources for the data used in the Index includes two regularly updated U.S. Department of Agriculture databases for farmers markets and food hubs; the 2015 USDA Farm-to-School Census; the USDA’s 2012 Census of Agriculture; the U.S. Census bureau (July 2015 estimates of population); the California-based local food resource directory LocalHarvest, a frequently-updated database of CSAs; the USDA’s database of Know Your Farmer, Know your Food grants covering 2009-2014 and its listing of Specialty Food Block Grants for 2016; and the organization Health Care Without Harm for data on hospitals that prioritize local food.

 The Index is calculated as the weighted average ranking in all of the component categories.
-The weighting is as follows: farmers markets per 100,000 — 15 percent; CSAs per 100,000 — 15 percent; Farm to School (product of participation rate and budget percentage) — 15 percent; Food Hubs per 100,000 — 5 percent; direct sales per capita — 30 percent; USDA Know-Your-Farmer grants per capita 20 percent.
-The full data set with formulas is available at www.strollingoftheheifers.com/locavoreindex.
+The weighting is as follows: farmers markets per 100,000 — 10 percent; CSAs per 100,000 — 10 percent; Farm to School (product of participation rate and budget percentage) — 15 percent; Food Hubs per 100,000 — 5 percent; direct sales per capita — 25 percent; USDA Know-Your-Farmer and Specialty Food Block Grants grants per capita 20 percent; and hospitals sourcing food locally 15 percent.
+The full data set spreadsheet with formulas is available at www.strollingoftheheifers.com/locavoreindex.

 About Strolling of the Heifers: